khakhalin/notes/keywords/docker.md

 ```
 (🧵 _not sure why two different removals?_)

+# Operating inside a container

+You can **step inside the container** with `docker exec -it image_name path`, and then work inside it.
+Here `image_name` can be learned by running `docker ps` to see all containers, and `path` should specify the path _inside the container_ leading to the bash files (so that bash commands were in fact executed); typically something like `/bin/bash`.
+The `-it` key stands for "interactive", and without it it would only run one bash command, but in "interactive" mode it kinda teleports you into a bash terminal inside the container.
+Once done, use `exit` to quit back again.

+To run a command manually, first `cat` the `cronetab` file, and remind yourself what commands you're actually running.
+Then step inside the container.
+Then (if necessary) manually init those environmental variables that are set up in the beginning of the `crontab` script.
+Then run the actual command specified in your crontab job.

 # Updating a container

-You can step inside the container with `docker exec -it image_name path`, and then work inside it.
-Use `exit` to quit back again.
-Without the `-it` key it only runs one command, I think, but `-it` probably stands for "interactive", so it's kinda teleports you inside the container.

-Most files (like, python files) from the outside can be made accessible from inside a container using an alias, as described above 🔥🔥🔥🔥🔥🔥🔥🔥🔥 .
+Most files (like, python files) from the outside can be made accessible from inside a container using an alias, as described above 🔥🔥🔥🔥🔥🔥🔥🔥🔥  (_for now it is NOT described above - add it!_ #todo 🔥 ).
 So most python programs may be just updated (outside the container), and [[crontab]] will still run existing (scheduled) processes just fine.

 If you need to reschedule the [[crontab]] jobs, without rebuildling the container, you need to update the crontab file.
 You can do it with a single command (no need even to go into interactive docker terminal), by replacing the crontab file.
 For the standard location of cron, just do this: `docker cp crontab /etc/cron.d/my_cron_file`.
 Cron automatically runs all cronfiles in this folder, and `cp` just copies your `crontab` (from the root of the system on which Docker runs) into this target folder.